 An arbitration may also be commenced via submission of a Court Order compelling arbitration.
-The Court Order shall be submitted to ADR Services together with a copy of the parties' arbitration agreement as well as any Complaint, Answer, Cross-Complaint or other pleading filed with the Court.
+The Court Order shall be submitted to ADR Services together with a copy of the parties' arbitration agreement as well as any Complaint, Answer, Cross-Complaint or other pleading filed with the Court, which shall be presumed to be the operative pleadings for the arbitration unless otherwise specified by the parties.